paragdangui/NestJS-Pilot-Technical-Challenge/extra-features-todo.md

 # Extra features:

+## add the ability to add multiple list items with a single with a single request.

 ## use some form of a SMTP server to validate emails

 ## rate limitations and lockout mechanism: